Food Truck Market Size and Share

 Geography Analysis

-North America contributed 40.80% of global turnover in 2024, the United States represents a majority of regional revenue, owing to city-level reforms that replaced lottery-based street-vending caps with merit-based licensing.
-Secondary metro areas like Charlotte, Cincinnati, and Calgary are offering commissary grants to promote culinary entrepreneurship, expanding geographical reach beyond traditional hubs like Los Angeles and New York.
+North America contributed 40.80% of the food truck market share in 2025; the United States represents a majority of regional revenue, owing to city-level reforms that replaced lottery-based street-vending caps with merit-based licensing.
+Secondary metropolitan areas, such as Charlotte, Cincinnati, and Calgary, are offering commissary grants to promote culinary entrepreneurship, expanding their geographical reach beyond traditional hubs like Los Angeles and New York.
 Canada’s multicultural urban centers continue to embrace diverse cuisine options, while its colder climate creates seasonal revenue peaks from May to September.

-Asia-Pacific represents the fastest-growing arena at a 10.50% CAGR as urban population expansion meets an ingrained street-food heritage.
-China’s pilot “mobile snack streets” legalize previously informal vendors, pairing QR-code payment ubiquity with modern hygiene oversight.
+The Asia-Pacific region represents the fastest-growing arena, with a 10.50% CAGR through 2031, as urban population expansion meets an ingrained street-food heritage.
+China’s pilot “mobile snack streets” legalize previously informal vendors, pairing the ubiquity of QR-code payments with modern hygiene oversight.
 India’s Smart City Mission funds modular vending zones outfitted with shared waste, water, and electricity, elevating baseline operating standards.
 Indonesia, Thailand, and Vietnam display similar momentum, buoyed by tourism rebounds and middle-class dietary experimentation.
-Fragmented regulations remain a hurdle, yet lower labor expenses and domestic chassis manufacturing temper start-up costs.
+Fragmented regulations remain a hurdle; however, lower labor expenses and domestic chassis manufacturing help temper start-up costs.

-Market Analysis of Food Truck Market: Forecasted Growth Rate by Region
+Food Truck Market CAGR (%), Growth Rate by Region

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.